 This course provides terminal, supervised clinical experiences in which to demonstrate the performance of skills acquired in the classroom and lab.
-Students will demonstrate the application of principles and techniques that are specific to the role of the Surgical Technologist at the first scrub level of performance.
+Students will and demonstrate the application of principles techniques that are specific to the role of the Surgical Technologist at the first scrub level of performance.
 Clinical rotations, which may include various shifts and more than one clinical facility, are designed to broaden the student's clinical experience and perspective.
 Clinical experiences are provided in facilities within Riverside Health System and/or RHS affiliates.
-Clinical Education III is designed to prepare students for entry-level readiness into the profession of surgical technology and provide students with the opportunity to participate in various surgical procedures to meet the case/competency requirements inclusive of paperwork submission detailed in the evaluation criteria of SUR 205C.
+Clinical Education III is designed to prepare students for entry-level readiness into the profession of surgical technology and provide students with the opportunity to participate in various surgical procedures to meet the case/ requirements inclusive competency of paperwork detailed in the criteria submission evaluation of SUR 205C.